 Private equity firms approached by GSK include Advent International, Blackstone and KKR, the sources said, and the drugmaker is being advised by Lazard.
 Officials at Lazard and the three private equity firms declined to comment.

-The company started breaking out results for the portfolio of older medicines for the first time this year as a prelude to a potential divestment of at least some of them.
+The company has started breaking out sales results for these mature medicines for the first time this year as a prelude to a potential divestment of at least some of them.